Skip to content

 Dr.Fone by Wondershare is more of a recovery suite than a manager, but its backup and transfer modules cover the same ground as iCareFone.
 The Phone Manager (iOS) module costs around $29.99 per year and works on both Windows and Mac.

-In our test, Dr.Fone recovered 32 of 47 deleted contacts from an iPhone backup; iCareFone has no recovery feature for deleted items.
-Wondershare reports that Dr.Fone supports 35 file types across iOS recovery, which is the broadest scope we’ve seen.
+Dr.Fone can scan an iPhone backup to recover deleted contacts and other items, while iCareFone has no recovery feature for deleted data.
+Wondershare reports that Dr.Fone supports 35 file types across iOS recovery, which is one of the broadest scopes in this category.

 Pick Dr.Fone if you need recovery features alongside basic management.
 The bundled iOS Toolkit is the better value at $69.99 if you also want unlock and system repair.